rebel-l/benchmark-bservice/README.md

 # benchmark-bservice

 This repository is just a collection of benchmarks of backend services between several programming languages.
+For more information and statistics have a look into the [Wiki](/wiki).